Uggubseni: Transportation

 Ukupseni lays approximately 100 m from the Panama mainland.
 Playón Chico Airport (IATA: PYC) is located on the mainland adjacent to the island.
 Ukupseni is only reachable by plane, boat, or by foot.

 There is no road to Ukupseni.
 There is now a bridge connecting Ukupseni to the mainland.
 This is extremely useful, as the majority of local agriculture, schooling, the airport, and potable water are on the mainland.

 Aside from the bridge, the second most popular form of transportation is the cayuco (hollowed-out tree canoe).
 Cayucos range in sizes and styles.
 Extremely large cayucos, some more than 4 ft wide are used, and others vary in size down to one-person boats.

 A typical cayuco is similar to a Western-style canoe.
 Even though cayukos travel in the ocean, they do not have a lateral brace and balance as found on Polynesian ocean-going craft.
 A distinct, low-profile cayuco is used for navigating rivers.

 Economy

 Ukupseni is mostly autonomous, in that it grows most of its own food.
-Colombian ships travel through Kuna Yala, and Kunas sell coconuts in exchange for goods, including hammocks and other supplies.
+Colombian ships travel through Guna Yala, and Guna sell coconuts in exchange for goods, including hammocks and other supplies.
 Lobster, crab, and fish are sold to seafood airplanes on the Ukupseni airstrip.

 Community projects are conducted by the local government for various needs throughout the year, and every citizen is required to help.

 There are two lodges in private islands nearby, Yandup island (1000 meters northeast) and Iskardup (Sapibenega) island.
-Both are owned and ran by Kunas from Ukupseni, as it is part of the Kuna law that only Kunas can own businesses in Kuna Yala.
-These lodges also provide jobs as guides, cooks, handymen, maids and other works to Ukupseni's inhabitants, plus a larger income for fishermen and handicraft sellers, being the Mola the most famous handicraft of the Kunas.
+Both are owned and run by Guna people from Ukupseni, as it is part of the Guna law that only Guna can own businesses in Guna Yala.
+These lodges also provide jobs as guides, cooks, handymen, maids and other works to Ukupseni's inhabitants, plus a larger income for fishermen and handicraft sellers, being the Mola the most famous handicraft of the Guna.